wolffsiemssen/json_risk/docs/params.md

 - Scalars
 - Curves
 - Surfaces
+- Calendars

 A Parameter set stores the parameters above along with scenarios.
 Parameters and scenarios are described in this document.
+The JSON representation of a parameter set contains the fields below

 ## Parameter Field definitions